DizNicolasAmor/interviews-practice/RUST.md

 One of the main features that sets Rust apart from other programming languages is its ownership system, which enables fine-grained control over memory allocation and deallocation, without the need for a garbage collector.
 This system helps prevent common errors like null pointer dereferencing and data races, which are often the cause of security vulnerabilities and program crashes in other languages.

 Rust offers a number of other advanced features, including pattern matching, closures, traits, and macros, that make it a versatile and powerful language for a wide range of applications.
 Overall, Rust is a modern programming language that combines performance, safety, and expressiveness.

+### What is the ownership system in Rust and how it helps prevent memory errors?

+The ownership system in Rust tracks the ownership of heap-allocated memory and ensures that memory is properly deallocated when it is no longer needed.
+This helps prevent memory errors like null pointer dereferencing and use-after-free errors, which can cause crashes and security vulnerabilities.